Senior Deputy Executive Director

-During his first term, he led the Virginia Health Reform Initiative; established the Virginia Center for Healthcare Innovation; negotiated a settlement agreement with the Department of Justice that led to the first training center closures in Virginia; oversaw the implementation of an integrated eligibility system.; and co-chaired the Coordinating Council to address homelessness in Virginia.
-Throughout this work he stressed the need to recognize that citizens do not fit into siloed programs, and he began to address the need for a culture stressing the collective impact of all of the HHR Agencies.
+During his first term, he led the Virginia Health Reform Initiative; established the Virginia Center for Healthcare Innovation; oversaw the implementation of an integrated eligibility system.; and co-chaired the Coordinating Council to address homelessness in Virginia.
+Throughout this work, he stressed the need to recognize that citizens do not fit into siloed programs, and he began to address the need for a culture stressing the collective impact of all HHR Agencies.

-He and his wife, Cindy, are long time residents of Oakton where they have the good fortune to be near their two very cute granddaughters.
+He and his wife, Cindy, are long-time residents of Oakton where they have the good fortune to be near their two very cute grandchildren.